Frichetten/frichetten.github.io/README.md

   (Not GitHub's fault, but any developer would want more right?)
 * No access to web traffic information

-There are more that other developers have been quick to point out, but these are the key ones for me.

-I plan to re-imagine my website in a full MEAN stack and host it using Digital Ocean.
-I will opensource it so that others can learn from what I make.
+To fix this I have rebuilt my website in full MEAN stack (MongoDB, Express.js, Angular, and Node.js).
+It is currently hosted on Digital Ocean and uses Nginx as the reverse proxy.